 Use your computer or smartphone to spend some rewarding time learning about trends in mental illness and mental health.
-Presented live by doctors in McGill University’s Psychiatry Postgraduate Program.
+Presented live by specialists in various fields.
 The hosts interact with you, and you can send in live questions and comments through Facebook while watching.
 Registration not necessary, and you do not have to have a Facebook account to watch the presentation.
 Videos can be watched at a later date if you miss the live event.